-Node operators participate in cryptocurrency networks to earn incentive.
+Node operators participate in cryptocurrency networks to earn incentives.
 They get paid for ensuring the integrity of their chosen blockchains in the form of block rewards, transaction fees, etc.

 Cryptocurrencies can use different consensus algorithms to define the network’s decision-making process.
 Such mechanisms are necessary to keep the blockchains updated and to ensure everybody in the network has identical records.

 Ideally, any party with an ordinary computer should be able to join any crypto network.
-However, devices designed for everyday use are no match to the computing power of mining-optimized hardware.
+However, devices designed for everyday use are no match for the computing power of mining-optimized hardware.

 Any enlightening article about cryptocurrency for dummies would admit that hardware advancement has hurt Bitcoin’s decentralization.

 Mining pools (groups of independent miners who agree to work together) dominate the current Bitcoin network.
-They combine their resources to increase their chances of earning rewards and then split the profits they rake in accordingly.
+They combine their resources to increase their chances of earning rewards and then split their profits accordingly.

-Maybe the only downside to highly decentralized cryptocurrency networks is the threat of cryptojacking malware.
+The threat of crypto-jacking malware may be the only downside to highly decentralized cryptocurrency networks.
 The more not-so-tech-savvy individuals can actively participate in crypto networks, the more vulnerable they are to hackers.

 Cryptocurrencies Are Digital Assets